 3 For periods relating to financial years beginning before January 1, 2011, "interim financial report" should be read as "interim financial statements".

-- (d) the reporting issuer's technical disclosure or other reports do not comply with the disclosure requirements of NI 43-101 or NI 51-101. - 3.
-Failure to pay a fee required by Ontario securities laws. - 4.
+- 3. Failure to pay a fee required by Ontario securities laws. - 4.
 Failure to comply with any other requirement related to continuous disclosure.